brendan887/pokemon-card-grader/READme.md

 ## Statement of Collaboration

 Jackson Loughney:

 - Gathered a list of the top 10 most valuable cards from each pokemon set and their index number
 - Created our 2nd model, a CNN made with tensor flow
 - Helped build fitting graphs for the various models
-- Wrote the introduction, discussion, and conclusion for the final report.
+- Wrote the introduction, discussion, and conclusion for the final report

+Brendan Mah:

+- Scraped card data
+- Implmented initial data processing and additional processing involvinv segmentation and cropping
+- Trained Models 1, 3, 4
+- Wrote methodology and results of final report

 ## Milestone 4 - Model 2 and Evaluation